Pancreatic Cancer Overview

 Pancreatic cancer begins when abnormal cells in the pancreas grow and divide out of control and form a tumor.
 The pancreas is an organ that secretes enzymes that aid digestion by breaking down food.
 Certain pancreatic glands also produce insulin, which helps control the amount of sugar in the blood, along with other hormones that help manage your blood sugar and help your body store and use energy from food.
 For reasons that are still being explored by the scientific community, new cells can grow within the pancreas before the body needs them, or old cells might live longer than they should.

 The resulting accumulation of excess cells can form a tissue mass, or tumor.
 A tumor in the pancreas can be either benign or malignant.
 A benign tumor typically does not spread beyond the pancreas or invade other tissues, and usually will not grow back after removal.
 A pancreatic cyst, or a benign buildup of fluid that may eventually become cancerous, can also develop.
-Malignant pancreatic tumors, or pancreatic cancer, can spread to and damage other tissues and organs throughout the body, such as the lymph nodes, liver, peritoneum and lungs.
+Malignant pancreatic tumors can spread to and damage other tissues and organs throughout the body, such as the lymph nodes, liver, peritoneum and lungs.
 Although a malignant tumor can sometimes be removed, it can potentially grow back.

 Types of pancreatic cancer

 Pancreatic cancers can be categorized by the type of cell they originate in — either exocrine or neuroendocrine (endocrine).
 Which type of pancreatic cancer it is is based on which type of cell the tumors originate in.

 - Pancreatic Adenocarcinoma.
 This is the most common type of pancreatic cancer (it accounts for about 90% of all pancreatic cancer cases) and starts in the cells lining the pancreatic duct, which make enzymes that aid in digestion.